gehoumi/terraform-google-ciscoasav-vm/README.md

 Functional example is included in the [examples](https://github.com/gehoumi/terraform-google-ciscoasav-vm/tree/main/examples) directory, check it for further information.

+*Warning* The secret data will be stored in the raw state as plain-text and the secret can be displayed in console output.
+I recommend using an encrypted password as explain in [basic_example_2](https://github.com/gehoumi/terraform-google-ciscoasav-vm/tree/main/examples/basic_example_2)

 ## Usage

 Basic usage of this module is as follows: